cisagov/dotgov-data/README.md

 If you use any of this data or just have a question, let us know by [opening an issue](https://github.com/cisagov/dotgov-data/issues).

-Find a **privacy or security issue** on one of these domains?
+Find a **security or privacy issue** on one of these domains?
 Review our [security policy](https://github.com/cisagov/dotgov-data/security/policy).

 ## Unofficial uses